Embrace the Change

 It’s critical that we support the 15,000 commuters who previously left the region every day, and harness the expertise in the area to build a self-sustainable regional economy that offers the right work/life balance.

-This survey will take circa 4 minutes to complete and assist us in creating a new post-Covid Commuter Strategy, whilst promoting the skills and expertise within the region.
+This survey we published in April 2021 will help assist us in creating a new post-Covid Commuter Strategy, whilst promoting the skills and expertise within the region.
+750 people responded this year, here are a few statistics from the report:

 We have also created an M1/Drogheda/East Meath Grow Remote Chapter to support remote workers.